Byzantine Anatolia: Byzantine–Sasanian wars

-In 602 CE, the Byzantine Emperor Maurice was overthrown by the usurper known as Phocas.
+In 602 AD, the Byzantine Emperor Maurice was overthrown by the usurper known as Phocas.
 Maurice had previously been instrumental in the accession of Khosrow II to the Sassanid throne as Emperor, and upon his usurpation, Khosrow declared war with the casus belli of avenging Maurice.
 Phocas was successful in keeping the war out of Anatolia.
-However, in 608 CE, Heraclius, the son of a governor of Carthage by the same name, launched a revolt against Phocas, which weakened the eastern frontier.
+However, in 608, Heraclius, the son of a governor of Carthage by the same name, launched a revolt against Phocas, which weakened the eastern frontier.
 Heraclius was successful in overthrowing Phocas in 610, but in 611, the Persians succeeded in breaking through the Armenian frontier and invading Anatolia proper.
-Over the next four years, forces under the generals Shahrbaraz and Shahin defeated the Byzantines in several key battles, taking control of the southeastern part of Anatolia, known as Cilicia and eventually opening the way to lay siege to Chalcedon on the northwestern coast. in 617 CE, Chalcedon itself fell.
+Over the next four years, forces under the generals Shahrbaraz and Shahin defeated the Byzantines in several key battles, taking control of the southeastern part of Anatolia, known as Cilicia and eventually opening the way to lay siege to Chalcedon on the northwestern coast. in 617, Chalcedon itself fell.
 Rejecting a peace delegation sent by Heraclius, Shahin withdrew from Anatolia for the present to continue the war on other fronts, namely Egypt and Syria.

-In 622 CE, driven to desperation by shocking failures to hold onto classically Roman provinces such as Egypt as well as Khosrow's refusal to accept a peace settlement, Heraclius took direct control over the Byzantine army and began to pursue an offensive strategy.
+In 622 AD, driven to desperation by shocking failures to hold onto classically Roman provinces such as Egypt as well as Khosrow's refusal to accept a peace settlement, Heraclius took direct control over the Byzantine army and began to pursue an offensive strategy.
 Leading his men to Cappadocia, Heraclius engaged and defeated a Persian army under Shahrbaraz, forcing them out of Anatolia and winning a much needed victory.
 Heraclius was interrupted from continuing by an attack by the Pannonian Avars, who threatened the empire's holding in Thrace.
 For the next two years, Heraclius retreated to deal with the problem in Thrace.
-Returning in 624 CE, Heraclius renewed his offensive campaign by attacking through Armenia into the Sassanid heartland of the Persian Plateau.
-For the next four years, Heraclius continued to push the offensive against the Persians, not even returning to defend Constantinople when it was attacked by the Pannonian Avars and Persian forces in 626 CE.
+Returning in 624, Heraclius renewed his offensive campaign by attacking through Armenia into the Sassanid heartland of the Persian Plateau.
+For the next four years, Heraclius continued to push the offensive against the Persians, not even returning to defend Constantinople when it was attacked by the Pannonian Avars and Persian forces in 626.
 Heraclius's continued offensives, combined with the failure to conquer Constantinople and suspected intrigues against Shahrbaraz, eventually brought about the fall of Khosrow II and the elevation of his son, Kavad II in 628 CE.
 Within a month, Kavad surrendered to the Byzantine Empire and ordered his forces to withdraw from all Byzantine territory, including Anatolia.
 Heraclius had succeeded in defeating Persia and safeguarding Anatolia, but the peace was illusory.